 Innovative Education Support

-We believe in supporting teachers, counselors and administrators so they can better support their students.
-To do this, the Foundation provides 1) funding for new or expanded classroom projects and 2) fully-paid trips to professional development conferences.
+The Foundation is committed to supporting teachers, counselors, and administrators so they can better serve their students.
+We do this by offering funding for new or expanded classroom projects and by providing fully paid trips to professional development conferences.

 Non-Traditional Learning Opportunities

-The Foundation recognizes that students today learn differently from their predecessors.
-Funding K-12 STREAM projects helps educators present content in ways that meet students’ needs.
-Typical donations range from $1,000 to $5,000.
-Donations are restricted for the project’s use.
-Winning staff members’ districts receive payment upon receipt of the district’s W-9.
+The Foundation recognizes that today’s students learn in new and diverse ways.
+By funding K–12 STREAM projects, we help educators deliver content that better supports these learning needs.
+Typical awards range from $1,000 to $5,000 and are restricted for use on the approved project.
+Payments are issued to the winning staff member’s school district upon receipt of the district’s W‑9.

 Educator Professional Development

-School districts have limited funding for trips to professional development conferences.
-Many times, staff members must pay for these trips themselves.
-The Foundation believes in supporting professional development.
-We believe that what’s learned benefits all students and staff.
-Staff members in K-12 schools are eligible.
-Registration and travel expenses are covered up to $3,000.
-Funds are paid to the winner’s school district upon receipt of its W-9.
+School districts often have limited budgets for professional development conferences, leaving many staff members to cover the costs themselves.
+The Foundation is committed to supporting these opportunities because the skills and insights gained ultimately benefit all students and staff.
+K–12 school employees are eligible to apply, and awards cover registration and travel expenses up to $3,000.
+Funds are issued to the recipient’s school district upon receipt of its W‑9.

 Typical Conferences